alexwlchan/alexwlchan.net/src/_drafts/hard-problems-in-social-media-archiving.md

 Institutions and researchers care about identity because it provides context and authority: *who wrote this, and how much can we trust their words?*
 Social media makes this hard, because many usernames don't tell you anything about the person behind them.
+Although institutions have tools to connect people across records, it's hard if you don't know who the person is!

 My personal scrapbook sidesteps this complexity.
 Nearly all of the conversations it contains are with friends I know well, so I can easily connect their identities across different services.